-In accordance with 30 Texas Administrative Code §307.5 and the TCEQ's Procedures to Implement the Texas Surface Water Quality Standards (June 2010) for the Texas Surface Water Quality Standards, an antidegradation review of the receiving waters was performed.
+In accordance with 30 Texas Administrative Code §307.5 and TCEQ's Procedures to Implement the Texas Surface Water Quality Standards (June 2010), an antidegradation review of the receiving waters was performed.
 A Tier 1 antidegradation review has preliminarily determined that existing water quality uses will not be impaired by this permit action.
 Numerical and narrative criteria to protect existing uses will be maintained.
-This review has preliminarily determined that no water bodies with exceptional, high, or intermediate aquatic life uses are present within the stream reach assessed; therefore, no Tier 2 degradation determination is required.
-No significant degradation of water quality is expected in water bodies with exceptional, high, or intermediate aquatic life uses downstream, and existing uses will be maintained and protected.
+A Tier 2 review has preliminarily determined that no significant degradation of water quality is expected in the unnamed impoundment, Dodd Lake, and the unnamed tributary downstream of Dodd Lake, which have been identified as having high aquatic life uses.
+Existing uses will be maintained and protected.
 The preliminary determination can be reexamined and may be modified if new information is received.